peterthehan/create-discord-bot/README.md

 1. `npm start`
 2. The bot should go from offline to online.
 Verify the bot is working by using the `ping` command.

 > The default command prefix is `.`.
-You can configure your own bot settings in [src/config.js](https://github.com/peterthehan/create-discord-bot/blob/master/src/config.js).
+You can configure your own bot settings in [src/config.js](https://github.com/peterthehan/create-discord-bot/blob/master/src/widgets/command/config.js).

 🎉 You're ready to create your own Discord bot! 🎉

 ## Examples

-The following bots have been made using this framework:
+The following widgets have been made using this framework:

 - https://github.com/peterthehan/discord-active-role-bot
 - https://github.com/peterthehan/discord-audit-log-bot